-The Dogon religion is the first religion in modern times to tell us about the amphibious Nummo who came to Earth from another star system.
-These hermaphroditic beings, who were identified with the sacred feminine, were the Goddesses loved and revered by the people of Old Europe.
+The Dogon religion is the first religion in modern times to tell us about the amphibious Nummo/Nommo who came to Earth to create life.
+My research reveals that these hermaphroditic beings, who were identified with the sacred feminine, were the Goddesses loved and revered by the people of Old Europe.
 Demonized by later patriarchal cultures, the Dogon tell us that these immortal beings were responsible for human creation and civilization.
-According to the Dogon, the Nummo would one day return to Earth and the day of the Nummo’s return was known to the Dogon as the "Day of the Fish."
-To emphasize the importance of this event, I have used Day of the Fish as the title for my latest book, which follows the Dogon religious symbols from Old Europe to ancient Japan and from Australia to the Americas to reveal the lost history of humanity.

 The Dogon and Shannon Dorey are on Facebook.